Adiksuu/Farmer-Game-Simulator/README.md

 ### 💚 FREE VERSION
 Currently the full version of the game has been moved to the demo version because there was no point in making 2 different versions of the game!
-To download it, just download the file game.py above.
+To download it, just download the file game.exe above.

 ### ❔ HOW TO USE
 To play this game, just download it (preferably its latest version)